dlang-community/D-YAML/doc/html/_sources/tutorials/custom_types.txt

 First, we create a *Constructor* and pass functions to handle the ``!color`` and ``!color-mapping`` tag.
 We construct a *Loader* and pass the *Constructor* to it.
-We then load the YAML document, and finally, read the colors using *get()* method to test if they were loaded as expected.
+We then load the YAML document, and finally, read the colors to test if they were loaded as expected.

 You can find the source code for what we've done so far in the ``examples/constructor`` directory in the D:YAML package.